Globility/openlink-java/README.md

 ###OpenlinkJava XMPP Library

-The OpenlinkJava library itself is comprised of three main files: `openlink-java.jar, xmpp-core.jar and xmpp-client.jar`.
+The OpenlinkJava library itself is comprised of three main files: `openlink-java.jar, xmpp-core.jar, xmpp-core-client.jar, xmpp-extensions.jar and xmpp-extensions-client.jar`.
 It extends upon the [Babbler](https://bitbucket.org/sco0ter/babbler/) library to provide full client functionality against an Openlink (XMPP) server.

-If managing your own dependencies simply use `openlink-java` otherwise use `openlink-java-jar-with-dependencies.jar`.
+If managing your own dependencies simply use `openlink-java.jar` otherwise use `openlink-java-jar-with-dependencies.jar`.

 More information about Babbler can be found in the [Javadoc](http://sco0ter.bitbucket.org/babbler/apidocs/index.html) and [Babbler General Documentation](http://docs.xmpp.rocks/).
 But the short summary is to simply drop the files into your application and use  OpenlinkClient.java to invoke your Openlink commands.